 The 14th and Cliff billboard is thus correct: according to recent electoral history, marijuana is more popular in South Dakota than Kristi Noem.
 Or to paraphrase one Tweeter, South Dakotans prefer pot to dopes.

-I am trying to track down the buyers of the billboard. bottom left appears to read “Paid for by Greens for a Better South Dakota,” but that “Greens” is unclear in this photo.
+I am trying to track down the buyers of the billboard.
+The claimer at bottom left appears to read “Paid for by Greens for a Better South Dakota,” but that “Greens” is unclear in this photo.
 No group with a similar name has filed a communication expenditure disclosure with the Secretary of State.